-In the case of our football friend, his training schedule is so rigorous and his football practices so intense that he likely needs more sleep than the average person to be able to function properly.
+In the case of a friend who plays football, his training schedule may be so rigorous and his football practices so intense that he likely needs more sleep than the average person to be able to function properly.
 And imagine how easy all that sounds compared to being a parent.

 Lack of Sleep Can Cause Issues

-Symptoms of lack of sleep can cause slow reaction times, inhibiting your ability to make fast-paced decisions, which can be highly dangerous, and not to mention, can make you look bad at work.
+Symptoms of lack of sleep can include slow reaction times, inhibiting your ability to make fast-paced decisions, which can be highly dangerous, and not to mention, can make you look bad at work.
 If you seem to be less coordinated than normal, since you’ve been known to unexpectedly drop your phone or run into doors, you can blame that on the sleep deprivation as well.

-A lack of sleep can cause many other symptoms.
+A lack of sleep can cause many other symptoms as well.
 If you seem to be crying at the drop of a hat lately, or seem to catch every cold that floats around your office, you might need to change up your sleeping habits.
 Struggling to concentrate, eating more than normal, and falling asleep as soon as your head hits the pillow are all signs that you need more sleep.

 The signs and symptoms of sleep deprivation mentioned above are scary, and over time, can lead to serious consequences.
 Chronic sleep deprivation can contribute to weight gain, premature skin aging, memory loss, decreased libido, heart disease, brain damage, and even death.